The Best Hikes in Death Valley to Challenge Your Body (and Mind)

 During a stay at The Oasis at Death Valley, challenge your body and give your brain a workout, too, on hikes that lead to close-up looks of Death Valley’s remarkable geology and incomparable panoramas of the country’s most dramatic desert landscape.

-With trails for visitors of all fitness levels, Death Valley National Park is definitely a place to explore on foot.
-As vast as the park may be (it’s the largest in the Lower 48), Death Valley can become surprisingly intimate when you leave the car behind and power yourself through canyons, up ridgelines, and even along the rim of a volcano.
+With hiking trails for visitors of all fitness levels, Death Valley National Park is definitely a place to explore on foot.
+As vast as the park may be (it’s the largest in the Lower 48), hiking Death Valley can become surprisingly intimate when you leave the car behind and power yourself through canyons, up ridgelines, and even along the rim of a volcano.
 Talk about a fun and scenic way to get in your daily 10,000 steps!

 While you can definitely get a nice workout at The Inn at Death Valley’s new and improved exercise room (or in the spring-fed pool), it’s no secret that walking is an essential part of any fitness regimen.
 Whether you’re out for an easy stroll or a more rigorous hike, walking is the perfect way to get your heart pumping without putting too much stress on the joints.